Jesser1971/Home/accepted/2024/NuGet-Audit-for-PackageDownload.md

 <!-- Explain the proposal as if it were already implemented and you're teaching it to another person. -->
 <!-- Introduce new concepts, functional designs with real life examples, and low-fidelity mockups or  pseudocode to show how this proposal would look. -->

 The NuGet Audit now supports `<PackageDownload>` packages, allowing it to detect and alert users about vulnerabilities in any user-specified dependencies downloaded via `<PackageDownload>`.
 This means you’ll now receive warnings if a package added via `<PackageDownload>` has known security issues, so you can quickly address them.

 However, the .NET SDK itself also uses `<PackageDownload>` to pull in SDK-specific dependencies, and to avoid confusing users, these SDK-managed packages are excluded from NuGet Audit warnings.
 We achieve this using a new attribute on `<PackageDownload>` entries in the SDK, such as `IsImplicitlyDefined="true"`.
 When NuGet Audit sees this attribute, it knows to skip auditing this package.

+We skip the packages from the .NET SDK, because the warnings could be confusing for the regular users of the SDK who are not aware of these packages.
+To make sure users are aware of these packges are vulnerable as discussed in https://github.com/dotnet/sdk/issues/44421
+> We should come up with an experience that notifies the user that the SDK is out of date and that they may be vulnerable to security issues.
+This experience should probably not even refer to PackageDownloads, as that’s an implementation detail of the SDK.
+We could have the same or similar experience for notifying that the SDK is out of date that isn’t driven by NuGet audit (and doesn’t depend on the project needing a PackageDownload).

 #### Real-Life Example